kafka-ops/julie/README.md

 ## Help??

-If you are using the Kafka Topology Builder, or plan to use it in your project? might be you have encounter a bug? or a challenge? need a certain future? feel free to reach out into our [gitter community](https://gitter.im/kafka-topology-builder/community).
+If you are using the Julie Ops tool, or plan to use it in your project? might be you have encounter a bug? or a challenge? need a certain future? feel free to reach out into our [gitter community](https://gitter.im/kafka-topology-builder/community).

 [![Gitter](https://badges.gitter.im/kafka-topology-builder/community.svg)](https://gitter.im/kafka-topology-builder/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)